Twitter restrictions on Elon Musk are set to take hold. But is Tesla willing to reel him in?

 - Happy New Year!
 May your city never become San Francisco, New York or Seattle | Commentary

 Whether the oversight will fundamentally alter Musk’s Twitter activity is open to doubt.
 He’s been tweeting freely since the settlement was signed.
 The only tweets that would call for review, he told “60 Minutes,” are those that might move the stock price.
-Any further restrictions, Musk said, would violate his 1st Amendment rights.
+Any further restrictions, Musk said, would violate his First Amendment rights.

 Musk took the opportunity on “60 Minutes” to toss another taunt: “I do not respect the SEC,” he said.
 “I do not respect them.”